VectorInstitute/fed-rag/docs/examples/ra_dit/index.md

 </a>

-We consider the paper "RA-DIT: Retrieval-Augmented Dual Instruction Tuning" by Lin, Xi Victoria et al (2023)[^1] and implement simplified versions of their experiments using FedRAG.
-In this work, the authors build a RAG system and fine-tune both the generator and retriever using a wide array of question-answering (QA) datasets.
+We consider the paper "RA-DIT: Retrieval-Augmented Dual Instruction Tuning" by Lin, Xi Victoria et al. (2023)[^1] and implement simplified versions of their experiments using FedRAG.
+In this work, the authors build a RAG system and fine-tune both the generator and retriever using a diverse question-answering (QA) datasets.
-In their experiments, a fine-tuned RAG consistently outperformed two baselines: a generator LLM, and the un-fine-tunded version of their RAG system—thus, demonstrating the benefits of fine-tuning RAG systems via RA-DIT.
+Their experimental results demonstrate that a fine-tuned RAG system consistently outperforms two key baselines: a standalone generator LLM and an un-fine-tuned RAG system.
+These findings highlight the substantial benefits of applying the RA-DIT approach to enhance RAG system performance.

 This comprehensive implementation demonstrates the key concepts and techniques from the original research while adapting them for practical demonstration.